Measuring Star Formation Histories from Asymptotic Giant Branch Stars I: A Demonstration in M31: Methodology

 Following recommendations from \citet{marigo17} for `detailed population studies aimed at accurately reproducing star counts,' we set $n_{\rm{inTPC}}=20$ (i.e., the number of thermal pulse cycles).
 For comparison, and as highlighted in Figure \ref{fig:hr}, isochrones with $n_{\rm{inTPC}}=0$ contain only the quiescent points of the TP-AGB phase (i.e., any luminosity variations from the helium shell flashes are hidden).
 As discussed in \cite{marigo17}, isochrones with $n_{\rm{inTPC}}=5$ already contain the most important feature of the thermal pulses: the long-lived low luminosity dips.
 Thus, the use of $n_{\rm{inTPC}}=5$ is likely sufficient for accurate SFH construction.
 Nevertheless, we compute isochrones with $n_{\rm{inTPC}}=20$, as it only requires a modestly longer amount of time to compute and it yields slightly more accurate models.
 Further discussion of how the AGB models change with $n_{\rm{inTPC}}$ can be found in \cite{marigo17}.

 We generate the SSPs using a Kroupa IMF \citep{kroupa01} and assume only single stars.
 The latter is generally a poor assumption of most parts of the CMD.
-However, a two-AGB binary system is unlikely, owing to their rarity, and their high luminosities, particularly in the NIR, mean that other binary combinations (e.g., AGB-MS star binary) do not significantly affect their colors and luminosities.
+However, the high luminosities of AGB stars, particularly in the NIR, mean that most binary combinations (e.g., AGB-MS star binary) do not significantly affect the colors and luminosities of AGB stars.
+However, an important caveat to this assumption is that our model ignores binaries with a surviving secondary star now on the AGB (e.g., an interacting system born with a $5M_{\odot}$ primary and a secondary now on the AGB whose current mass is larger than its initial mass).
+The fraction of AGB stars that originate in binaries is unclear, and determining that fraction is currently beyond the scope of this paper.

 Finally, we generate models with a Reimers mass loss value of $\eta = 0.2$ for RGB stars.
 For our fiducial models we adopt the default value recommended by \texttt{PARSEC-COLIBRI}, and discuss variations in this choice in \S \ref{sec:caveats}.